menu

 In addition, the City Hall Park neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 90.5% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Also of note, renter-occupied real estate is dominant in the City Hall Park neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 88.0%, which is higher than 96.2% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+Also of note, 88.0% of the real estate in the City Hall Park neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 30.3% of the residential real estate vacant, the City Hall Park neighborhood claims the distinction of having a higher vacancy rate than 95.2% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Car Ownership